THE WORLD’S LARGEST COLLECTION OF PIANO HISTORY.

 If you send photos, they need to include the WHOLE piano, unobscured by dogs, stools, vases, etc..

 The majority of people have no interest in piano history, and can’t understand why I put so much time and effort into preserving it, but every day, hundreds of people around the world come to this website seeking information about their pianos, so although it is a minority interest, a minority of the whole world is a HUGE number!

-HISTORY, NOT VALUATION
+HISTORY, NOT VALUATION!

-GRAND pianos from Cristofori’s invention to modern.
+GRAND pianos from Cristofori’s invention through to modern.

-VICTORIAN cottage pianos and earlier attempts at upright pianos.
+GEORGIAN vertical pianos and earlier attempts at upright pianos.